azuregomez/PaaSDR/README.md

 <li>App enabled to read cnString from Key Vault
 <li>Traffic Manager profile with a primary region profile working.
 </ul>
-The Primary folder has an ARM template that helps with deployment of these artifacts but not the SQL Azure DB.
+The Primary folder has an ARM template that helps with deployment of these artifacts except the SQL Azure DB.

-The solution aims to enable a BCDR strategy for a PaaS solution (App Service, SQL Azure DB) with low RPO (relying on Geo Replication) and low RTO (a few minutes).

-Solution Failover Implementation Steps:
+<h3>Solution Failover Implementation Steps:<h3>

 1. Create ASP, Web App with MSI and deploy code from Github.
 2. Add DR App to Key Vault